theMoor9/SolanaWallet/sToken/README.md

 node setup.js
 ```

-	This command will check if the `@solana/web3.js` library is installed and, if not, install it automatically.
+	This command will check if the libraries are installed and, if not, install it automatically.

-5. **Run `index.js`** to create the Solana wallet and check the balance:
+5. **Run `index.js`** to create the Solana wallet and operate the functions:

 ```sh
 node index.js
 ```

 	After running, you will see the wallet's public key printed in the console.
-If configured to do so, you will also see the wallet's balance (initially 0 SOL for a new wallet).
+If configured to do so, you will also see the wallet's balance (initially 0 SOL for a new wallet). and

 ## Author